Divings/EncryptSecureDEC/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues if you encounter any problems.

 License
-This software is released under the MIT License.
+This software is currently provided under a proprietary license.
+The previous version was under the MIT license, but all versions after April 12, 2025, will have restrictions on commercial use, redistribution, and modification.